SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 # write out the job and task ID to a file
 echo This is job $JOB_ID and task ID is $SGE_TASK_ID > trivial-$JOB_ID-$SGE_TASK_ID.out

 # pause for 10 seconds
 sleep 10
 #
 echo = `date` job $JOB_NAME done
 ```

 You can copy that file with
 ```
 cp /data/genomics/workshops/ahw/ja/ex01/trivial.job ./
 ```

+> we'll be using `ja` as an abbreviation for "job arrays" in the material

 This job echoes the values of the variables `$JOB_ID` and `$SGE_TASK_ID` to a file named with those variables, i.e., `trivial-$JOB_ID.$SGE_TASK_ID.out`